SophieDufrane/PP3_Satisfaction_Survey/README.md

 9. Once App deployed, the message *Your app was successfully deployed.*

 The live link can be found here: [Moodtracker](https://satisfaction-survey-sd-a479e4d4f1cf.herokuapp.com/)

+### Forking and Cloning the Project

+Forking the repository creates a copy of this project, allowing modifications without affecting the original code.
+Once the repository is forked, it can be cloned to a local machine for development.
+Follow these steps to fork, clone, and work on the project:

+- **Fork the repository**
+  - Go to the repository you want to fork on [GitHub](https://github.com/).
+  - In the top-right corner of the page, click `Fork`.
+  - Name the new forked repository, then click `Create Fork`.
+  - This creates a copy of the repository under your own GitHub account.

+Once the repository is forked, we need to clone it to our local machine before working on it.
+This is done by following the steps below:

+- **Clone the forked repository**
+  - In the forked repository on GitHub, above the list of files, click `Code`.
+  - Copy the URL for the repository (either HTTPS or SSH).
+  - Open a terminal (or Git Bash).
+  - Type `git clone`, then paste the copied URL.
+  - Press `Enter`
+  - Navigate to the newly cloned repository directory: `cd` and the repository name.

 ### External Libraries, Tools and Technology